Internet of Things for Current COVID-19 and Future Pandemics: An Exploratory Study: Phase III: After Recovery

 \subsection{Smartphone Applications}

-The use of IoT in healthcare is now expanding, and the major benefits are cost-effectiveness, efficient monitoring, appropriate treatment, fewer mistakes, and exceptional diagnoses.
-Some smartphone applications have been developed specifically in response to the pandemic’s challenges.
+The use of IoT in healthcare is now expanding, and the major benefits are cost-effectiveness, efficient monitoring, appropriate treatment, fewer mistakes, and exceptional diagnoses \cite{joyia2017internet, nausheen2018healthcare}.
+Some smartphone applications have been developed specifically in response to the pandemic’s challenges associated with reopening step which will be covered in this section.